maimpilly/maimpilly.github.io/src/content/project/02-research-thesis.md

   Sequence diagram of the complete concept
 </figcaption>

-This was a major "aha!" moment.
+This discovery unlocked the rest of the architecture.
 I didn't need a perfect, all-in-one tool.
 I could compose a *chain* of specialized tools to solve the problem.

 **My Key Takeaway: Virtualization > Migration**
 The biggest lesson was the power of the Virtual Knowledge Graph (or Ontology-Based Data Access) approach.
 I didn't have to build a new, multi-million dollar data warehouse and migrate everything (which is slow, expensive, and risky).
 Instead, I built a *smart semantic layer* on top of the existing, messy data sources.
 This approach provides huge flexibility, allowing us to add new data sources or update the business "rules" (the ontology) without re-engineering the entire data pipeline.